aaronregis/DataStaxDay/labs/Lab 5 - Search.md

 If you've ever created your own Solr cluster, you know you need to create the core and upload a schema and config.xml.
 That generateResources tag does that for you.
 For production use, you'll want to take the resources and edit them to your needs but it does save you a few steps.

-Now for that description of the dsetool.
-Use the dsetool utility for creating system keys, encrypting sensitive configuration, and performing Cassandra File System (CFS) and Hadoop-related tasks, such as checking the CFS, and listing node subranges of data in a keyspace.
+Now for that description of the dsetool. dsetool is a command line interface for DSE operations.
+For example, use the dsetool utility for creating system keys, encrypting sensitive configuration and listing node subranges of data in a keyspace and much more.

 This by default will map Cassandra types to Solr types for you.
 Anyone familiar with Solr knows that there's a REST API for querying data.
 In DSE Search, we embed that into CQL so you can take advantage of all the goodness CQL brings.
 Let's give it a shot.
 Inside a cqlsh run the command: